Dive In: A Field Guide to Neighborhood Dives and Bars in Metro Phoenix

 Bike Rack: No

 One of the oldest buildings in the area, Break Room Bar & Grill is a stand-alone bar that used to be The First Quarter and Johnny’s East Side.
-The Break Room used to just be the bar area, according to Linette, a bartender and former patron for 15 years, and was expanded to include the four-pool table area.
+The Break Room used to just be the bar area, according to Linette, a bartender and former patron for over 15 years, and was expanded to include the four-pool table area.
 Other activities include dart tournaments, karaoke, poker, and live comedy — and you can reserve the place for parties.
-Best thing about this place: Their full menu includes Bank Shot Appetizers?, Run the Table Wings?, Scratch Handmade Burgers, Bullseye Sandwiches?, Hat-Trick Pizza?, and Hot Seat Favorites?.
+Best thing about this place: The full menu includes Bank Shot Appetizers, Run the Table Wings, Scratch Handmade Burgers, Bullseye Sandwiches, Hat-Trick Pizza, and Hot Seat Favorites.

 Avondale

-Note: Editor's note: This article originally ran in October 2016.